Tynamix/ObjectFiller.NET/README.md

 I will show you some examples how you can work with it.

 **The ObjectFiller.NET ...:**
-*   ...fill the public writable properties of your objects
+*   ...fill the public properties of your objects - even with private setters
 *   ...fills also all subobjects
 *   ...has a nice FluentAPI
 *   ...handles constructors with parameters
 *   ...handles IEnumerable<T> and all derivations
+*   ...handles Dictionaries
 *   ...handles Interfaces
-*   ...handles Dictionaries
 *   ...handles Enumerations
 *   ...is highly customizable
 *   ...has many nice plugins